An ultimate three week self-drive journey of Costa Rica's most popular regions

 Is it safe to drive in Costa Rica?

-They drive on the right in Costa Rica and there are speed limits, 100km/h on major roads and 60km/h or less on secondary roads.
-Make sure you always wear your seatbelts (also on the back seats) and that you stick to the speed limit, to avoid a hefty fine.
-The traffic police use radar and are generally easy to spot, but oncoming traffic usually flash their headlights to warn you.
+People drive on the right in Costa Rica and there are speed limits – 100km/h on major roads and 60km/h or less on secondary roads.
+Make sure you always wear your seatbelts (including in the rear seats) and that you stick to the speed limit, for obvious safety reasons and to avoid a hefty fine.
+The traffic police use radars and are generally easy to spot, and oncoming drivers usually flash their headlights to warn you that police are about.
 Other than the excellent and busy Interamericana Highway which runs from Panama to Nicaragua, the state of the roads can be appalling.
 Potholes, landslides, flooding and fog are just a few natural occurrences that can hamper and prolong your journey.
 Despite all this we still think the best way to see the country is if you drive yourself, because you can stop where and when you want: so if you are fine with encountering any and all road conditions then we would recommend this way of getting between places.
 All our self-drive trips include a 4WD Daihatsu Bego or similar.
 If you’d rather not drive, then we can arrange either private or shared transfers for you.
-We highly discourage our clients from driving at night.
+We strongly discourage our clients from driving at night.

 Do I need an international driver’s license for Costa Rica?

-All you require is a standard, valid driving licence and your passport with entry stamp.
-You will need to carry both your driving license and passport when driving in Costa Rica.
+All you require is a standard, valid driving licence from your home nation and your passport with entry stamp.
+The law requires you to carry both your driving license and passport when driving in Costa Rica.

 Do I need a GPS to drive around Costa Rica?